 - Add milk, cream or coconut milk

-- Add your favourite sweetener like maple syrup, honey or stevia, raw sugar.
+- Add a sweetener like maple syrup, honey, stevia, raw sugar.

 - Stir and enjoy!